 Walking tour of Shaoshan including the central Mao Zedong Square with his statue, Nan’an School where Mao started his education, the Mao Zedong Memorial Museum and the Relic Hall of Mao Zedong, filled with personal artefacts and pictures from his early years.

-Local Hunanese dinner, including Mao’s favourite dish of hong shao rou, braised pork.
+Local Hunanese dinner, including Mao’s favourite dish of braised pork.

 Overnight in Shaoshan.

-Climb over a small hill to visit the Dripping Water Cave where Mao held semi-secret meetings during the Cultural Revolution
+Head out of town to explore the Hunan countryside, we also visit the Dripping Water Cave where Mao held meetings during the Cultural Revolution.

 Lunch of Changsha Rice Noodles.